Qrlew/docs/deep_dive.md

 Note that, thanks to *range propagation* (see section~\ref{sec:range_propagation}), some groups are already public and need no differentially private mechanism to be published.
 Ultimately, the rewriting of: `SELECT sum(x) FROM table GROUP BY g WHERE g IN (1, 2, 3)` as a DP equivalent will not use *$\tau$-thresholding*, while `SELECT sum(x) FROM table GROUP BY g` will most certainly do if nothing more is known about `g` beforehand.

-To summarize the various mechanisms used in [Qrlew](https://qrlew.github.io/) to date: the rewriting of *Reduces* with $PUP \rightarrow DP$ rules requires the use of *gaussian mechanisms* and *$\tau$-thresholding* mechanisms;
+To summarize the various mechanisms used in [Qrlew] to date: the rewriting of *Reduces* with $PUP \rightarrow DP$ rules requires the use of *gaussian mechanisms* and *$\tau$-thresholding* mechanisms;
-then the DP mechanisms used in all the rewritings are aggregated by the [Qrlew](https://qrlew.github.io/) rewriter as a composed mechanism.
+then the DP mechanisms used in all the rewritings are aggregated by the [Qrlew] rewriter as a composed mechanism.
 The overall privacy loss is aggregated in a RDP accountant {cite}`mironov2017renyi`.

 ## Comparison to other systems

 There are a few existing open-source libraries for differential privacy.

 Some libraries focus on deep learning and *DP-SGD* {cite}`abadi2016deep`, such as: *Opacus* {cite}`yousefpour2021opacus`, *Tensorflow Privacy* {cite}`TensorFlowPrivacy` or *Optax's DP-SGD* {cite}`deepmind2020jax`.
-[Qrlew](https://qrlew.github.io/) has a very different goal: analytics and SQL.
+[Qrlew] has a very different goal: analytics and SQL.

 *GoogleDP* {cite}`GoogleDP` is a library implementing many differentially private mechanisms in various languages (C++, Go and Java).
 *IBM's diffprivlib* {cite}`diffprivlib` is also a rich library implementing a wide variety of DP primitives in python and in particular many DP versions of classical machine learning algorithms.
 These libraries provide the bricks for experts to build DP algorithms.
-[Qrlew](https://qrlew.github.io/) has a very different approach, it is a high level tool designed to take queries written in SQL by a data practitioner with no expertise in privacy and to rewrite them into DP equivalent able to run on any SQL-enabled data store.
-[Qrlew](https://qrlew.github.io/) implemented very few DP mechanisms to date, but automated the whole process of rewriting a query, while these library offer a rich variety of DP mechanism, and give full control to the user to use them as they wish.
+[Qrlew] has a very different approach, it is a high level tool designed to take queries written in SQL by a data practitioner with no expertise in privacy and to rewrite them into DP equivalent able to run on any SQL-enabled data store.
+[Qrlew] implemented very few DP mechanisms to date, but automated the whole process of rewriting a query, while these library offer a rich variety of DP mechanism, and give full control to the user to use them as they wish.

 Google built several higher-level tools on top of {cite}`GoogleDP`.
 *PrivacyOnBeam* {cite}`PrivacyOnBeam` is a framework to run DP jobs written in Apache Beam with its Go SDK.
 *PipelineDP* {cite}`PipelineDP` is a framework that let analysts write Beam-like or Spark-like programs and have them run on Apache Spark or Apache Beam as back-end.
-It focuses on the Beam and Spark ecosystem, while [Qrlew](https://qrlew.github.io/) tries to provide an SQL interface to the analyst and runs on SQL-enabled back-ends (including Spark, a variety of data warehouses, and more traditional databases).
+It focuses on the Beam and Spark ecosystem, while [Qrlew] tries to provide an SQL interface to the analyst and runs on SQL-enabled back-ends (including Spark, a variety of data warehouses, and more traditional databases).
 {cite}`ZetaSQL`, gives the user a way to write SQL-like queries and have them executed on tables using GoogleDB custom code, so it is not  compatible with any SQL data store and support relatively simple queries only.

 *OpenDP* {cite}`OpenDP` is a powerful Rust library with a python bindings.
 It offers many possibilities of building complex DP computations by composing basic elements.
 Nonetheless, it require both expertise in privacy and to learn a new API to describe a query.
 Also, the computations are handled by the Rust core, so it does not integrate easily with existing data stores and may not scale well either.

 *Tumult Analytics* {cite}`berghel2022tumult` shares many of the nice composable design of OpenDP, but runs on Apache Spark, making it a scalable alternative to OpenDP.
 Still, it require the learning of a specific API (close to that of Spark) and cannot leverage any SQL back-end.

-*SmartNoise SQL* is a library that share some of the design choices of [Qrlew](https://qrlew.github.io/).
-An analyst can write SQL queries, but the scope of possible queries is relatively limited: no `JOIN`s, no sub-queries, no CTEs (`WITH`) that [Qrlew](https://qrlew.github.io/) supports.
+*SmartNoise SQL* is a library that share some of the design choices of [Qrlew].
+An analyst can write SQL queries, but the scope of possible queries is relatively limited: no `JOIN`s, no sub-queries, no CTEs (`WITH`) that [Qrlew] supports.
 Also, it does not run the full computation in the DB so the integration with existing systems may not be straightforward.

-Other systems such as *PINQ* {cite}`mcsherry2009privacy` and *Chorus* {cite}`johnson2020chorus` are prototypes that do not seem to be actively maintained. *Chorus* shares many of the design goals of [Qrlew](https://qrlew.github.io/), but requires post-processing outside of the DB, which can make the integration more complex on the data-owner side (as the computation happens in two distinct places).
+Other systems such as *PINQ* {cite}`mcsherry2009privacy` and *Chorus* {cite}`johnson2020chorus` are prototypes that do not seem to be actively maintained. *Chorus* shares many of the design goals of [Qrlew], but requires post-processing outside of the DB, which can make the integration more complex on the data-owner side (as the computation happens in two distinct places).

-Beyond that, [Qrlew](https://qrlew.github.io/) brings unique functionalities, such as:
+Beyond that, [Qrlew] brings unique functionalities, such as:
 * advanced automated range propagation;
 * the possibility to automatically blend in synthetic data;
 * advanced privacy unit definition capabilities across many related tables;
-* the possibility for the non-expert to simply write standard SQL, but for the DP aware analyst to improve its utility by adding `WHERE x < b` or `WHERE x IN (1,2,3)` to give hints to the [Qrlew](https://qrlew.github.io/);
+* the possibility for the non-expert to simply write standard SQL, but for the DP aware analyst to improve its utility by adding `WHERE x < b` or `WHERE x IN (1,2,3)` to give hints to the [Qrlew];
 * all the compute happens in the DB.

 This last point comes with some limitations (see section~\ref{sec:limitations}), but opens new possibilities like the delegation of the rewriting to a trusted third party.
-The data practitioner could simply write his desired query in SQL, send it to the rewriter that would keep track of the privacy losses and use [Qrlew](https://qrlew.github.io/) to rewrite the query, sign it, and send it back to the data practitioner that can then send the data-owner, who will check the signature certifying the DP properties of the rewritten query[^poc_server].
+The data practitioner could simply write his desired query in SQL, send it to the rewriter that would keep track of the privacy losses and use [Qrlew] to rewrite the query, sign it, and send it back to the data practitioner that can then send the data-owner, who will check the signature certifying the DP properties of the rewritten query[^poc_server].

 ## Known Limitations

-[Qrlew](https://qrlew.github.io/) still implements a limited number of DP mechanisms, it is still lacking basic functionalities such as: quantile estimation, exponential mechanisms.
+[Qrlew] still implements a limited number of DP mechanisms, it is still lacking basic functionalities such as: quantile estimation, exponential mechanisms.

-[Qrlew](https://qrlew.github.io/) relies on the random number generator of the SQL engine used.
+[Qrlew] relies on the random number generator of the SQL engine used.
 It is usually not a cryptographic secure random number generator.

-[Qrlew](https://qrlew.github.io/) uses the floating-point numbers of the host SQL engine, therefore it is liable to the vulnerabilities described in {cite}`casacuberta2022widespread`.
+[Qrlew] uses the floating-point numbers of the host SQL engine, therefore it is liable to the vulnerabilities described in {cite}`casacuberta2022widespread`.

 # Qrlew white paper